khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - introduction with Paula, now will clarify the CS220 AU part
 - while I setup the system, please log in to your computers
 - Wed: hello to Kevin on Zoom
-- log into Moodle and fine the link to this CS220 repository on GitHub (we won't use Moodle much - maybe for announcments)
+- please log into Moodle and find the link to this GitHub repository
 - I will share the my screen on the DAVE and you should also have the page we are looking at open on your computer (you might sit in the back)
 - have you received my email last week?
 Who want's to introduce him/herself?
 I can go first:

 > Hello!
 My name is Krisztián Hofstädter, aka tEdör.
 I am a creative technologist working as a researcher, lecturer, freelancer, and artist.
 My primary interests are brain-computer music interfacing linked to meditation, electronic dance music and animal rights.
-I was born in Hungary and have lived in the U.K. since 2005.
+I was born in Hungary and have been living in the U.K. since 2005.
 You can find most of my work on my personal website https://khofstadter.com/

 ### introduction and theory
 - quick intro to syllabus